 It is estimated that a substantial percentage of our population are inside our schools on any given day.
 Defibrillators will not only benefit children, but the many adults who work and volunteer in our schools.
 Studies strongly support the use of CPR and AEDs in the event of sudden cardiac arrest; when school teams are trained in appropriate recognition and response, survival rates soar.

 Each year, it is estimated that between 600-1000 children die from sudden cardiac arrest.
 Many of these deaths could have been avoided with the use of an AED.
 Project ADAM schools are provided with materials and support as they work through criteria leading to Heart-Safe status.
 Team members and school staffs will be offered CPR/AED training, learn signs of sudden cardiac arrest, and employ proper maintenance of equipment.
+This PowerPoint presentation and these notes show how school nurses how to understand and respond to a child's sudden cardiac arrest.

 In the 2015-16 school year, all public schools in East Tennessee will have one or more AEDs on their campus.
 Many of our schools have achieved Heart-Safe Certification and many others are working towards it.
 Placement of AEDs in surrounding county schools will be the focus for the 2014-15 school year.
 Project ADAM will continue to work with all East Tennessee schools on maintaining CPR/AED training and maintenance of effective response programs.